|Overall Rating:||Overall Rating|

 |Skill Level Needed:||N/A|

-“LifeVantage” by David Brown, found at lifevantage.com, is a multi-level marketing company.
+LifeVantage.com is from David Brown is a multi-level marketing or MLM company.

 It uses its own line of health and beauty aids products as the method of focusing on recruiting downline reps.